Prince Charles meets athletes at start of Singapore visit

 The Queen's Baton - the Commonwealth Games' equivalent to the Olympic torch - is part of the tournament's tradition to celebrate diversity.

-The pair was also spotted entering Yamazaki, a Japanese restaurant and bar located along Fullerton Road, together with some delegate officials.
+The pair was also seen entering Yamazaki, a Japanese restaurant and bar along Fullerton Road, in a video posted by the restaurant.

 On Tuesday, Charles and Camilla will receive a ceremonial welcome at the presidential palace, and meet President Halimah Yacob and Prime Minister Lee Hsien Loong.